 Our Vision

-To be the leader in bringing stories to the stage that help ignite social change for a better world.
+Victory Gardens Theater strives to be a national leader in bringing stories to the stage that ignite social change and strengthen community, creating a more just and compassionate world.

 Our Values